Zhomart/zerorpc-python/README.rst

 Mailing list: zerorpc@googlegroups.com (https://groups.google.com/d/forum/zerorpc)

+[Using JSON (ujson) instead of msgpack]

 zerorpc is a flexible RPC implementation based on zeromq and messagepack.
 Service APIs exposed with zerorpc are called "zeroservices".

 zerorpc can be used programmatically or from the command-line.
 It comes